Railroad Crossing, Detroit, Toledo & Ironton Railroad, April 1927

 Summary

 For as long as trains and automobiles have coexisted, some motorists have felt the need to "race" a train to the crossing.
-Some early magazine advertisements actually encouraged the practice, showing daring drivers outrunning speeding express trains.
+Some early magazine advertisements encouraged the practice, showing daring drivers outrunning speeding express trains.
 Few habits are so dangerous.
 A speeding train can take more than a mile to stop.
-Even in a tie, the automobile loses.
+Even in a tie, the motorist loses.

 For as long as trains and automobiles have coexisted, some motorists have felt the need to "race" a train to the crossing.
-Some early magazine advertisements actually encouraged the practice, showing daring drivers outrunning speeding express trains.
+Some early magazine advertisements encouraged the practice, showing daring drivers outrunning speeding express trains.
 Few habits are so dangerous.
 A speeding train can take more than a mile to stop.
-Even in a tie, the automobile loses.
+Even in a tie, the motorist loses.

 Artifact